Seek perspectives, not mentors01 May 2018

 Assembling a set of perspectives while considering knowledge half-life and avoiding longitudinal bias involves putting yourself in the right “rooms“—both physically and digitally.
 I’m going to focus on the latter, as it’s often overlooked in mentorship discussions.

-Extending a section from a previous essay, “Emotional Ranges,“ Twitter is an incredible tool for not only cultivating empathy, but also constructing a diverse peer set.
+Extending a section from a previous entry, “Emotional Ranges,“ Twitter is an incredible tool for not only cultivating empathy, but also constructing a diverse peer set.

 While Twitter receives a lot of rightly-deserved flak for no longer harboring a safe space for those in the minority of the aforementioned dimensions, it has the power to enable users to be deliberate about the metaphorical “rooms“ they place themselves in, for better or for worse.
 On the worse end, the “room“ is filled to the brim with similar walks of life, reinforcing confirmation bias.
 On the better end, it’s a wonderful educational tool in cultivating empathy.